 Roger Spaulding is the type of technician you’re hopeful to find with every hire, but the reality is, he’s one of a kind.
-Spalding is the team leader as the senior field engineer for ScanOnline and with that comes a certain level of flexibility many techs in other organizations do not have; all are expected are up to speed technically, but when you cover double the workload as a manager of people and projects (and perform admirably), you have to be at the top of your class amongst your colleagues across the country.
+Spaulding is the team leader as the senior field engineer for ScanOnline and with that comes a certain level of flexibility many techs in other organizations do not have; all are expected to be up to speed technically, but when you also share leadership roles, you have to be at the top of your class among colleagues across all providers.

 Why do we think so highly of Roger?
 Think about the intangibles…